EyasuTeshome/shifttracker/job-search/three-ways-to-practice-interviews.md

 3. **Have a PRAMP mock interview**

 If you do not have an interview set up with a company this week and that meeting with your partner for a peer mock interview is not possible either, then you should have a Pramp mock interview.

+4. **Participate in morning sessions**

+In the job searching modules, morning sessions will be dedicated to practicing different aspects of technical and behavioral interviews with your peers.
+We will provide you guidelines for structured practice and rubrics or checklists for feedback.
+Take advantage of these meetings to hone your interview skills!